 – Internal training documents.

-– Documentation that reflects your role such as budget plans and projections, operational plans, risk management plans, and training needs analysis reports.
+– Documentation that reflects your role, such as budget plans and projections, operational plans, risk management plans, and training needs analysis reports.

 – Minutes of meetings you have chaired or participated in.